adanieljohnson/SWP_Student_Reports_Archive/index.md

-## Welcome to GitHub Pages
+## Welcome to the SWP Student Reports Archive

-You can use the [editor on GitHub](https://github.com/adanieljohnson/SWP_Student_Reports_Archive/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+The Biology Student Reports Archive is our published dataset for research in text mining and computational linguistics.
+It contains >4400 anonymized student reports plus metadata, licensed for non-commercial academic uses.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.